|Motion Detector (MD series)

 Advanced Application Notes

-Are the motion detectors compatible with the new HERO4 camera?
+Are the motion detectors (MD series) compatible with the new HERO4 camera?

 What is the difference between the PIR and X-Band Motion Sensor?

 The PIR Sensor detects movement by registering the change in infrared emissions from a warm body by comparing multiple panels in its view.
 Therefore it detects warm objects moving across the sensor, side to side or up and down.
 The X-Band sensor uses doppler detection of microwaves bounced off the object and is triggered by motion towards or away from the sensor.

 Infrared can pass through some thin transparent or translucent plastics, but in general, not through glass.
 Microwaves pass through opaque plastics and glass, but not metal.
 The moving object does not need to be warm to trigger the sensor.

 Yes.
 Multiple sensors can be connected in a logical OR so that any one sensor will trigger the camera.
 This means that multiple sensors of different types, including sensors from other suppliers in many cases, can be placed in different locations in order to trigger the camera more reliably or in advance of an animal moving into a scene.

 Does the controller board fit inside the waterproof case?